Bell Restoration Fund

 Where does the money come from?

-About two thirds of the income to the fund comes from the ringers themselves: from their annual membership subscription, donations, collections and fundraising efforts.
-The other third comes from the generous support of Parochial Church Councils of the Diocese without which we would not be able to make such significant contributions to projects as we have done in recent years, and from interest on deposits.
+About half of the income to the fund comes from the ringers themselves: from their annual membership subscription, donations, collections and fundraising efforts.
+The other half comes from the generous support of Parochial Church Councils of the Diocese without which we would not be able to make such significant contributions to projects as we have done in recent years, and from interest on deposits.
+In recent years, average income to the Fund has been around £9,000.

 Bequests are another source of income, sometimes with money being given for individual bells which are often inscribed with the donor’s details.

-If you would like to find out more about the Bell Restoration Fund, to make a donation, or to make a legacy under a will, please write to the Guildford Guild’s Treasurer at:
+If you would like to find out more about the Bell Restoration Fund, to make a donation, or to make a legacy under a will, please contact the Guildford Guild’s Treasurer at:

-The first major project, the rehanging of the bells at St Nicholas, Thames Ditton, received a grant of £1,250.
-More recent projects have seen quite substantial sums being spent.
-Some of the more recent beneficiaries have been:
+The first major project, the rehanging of the bells at St Nicholas, Thames Ditton, received a grant of £1,250 in 1981.
+More recent projects have seen quite substantial sums being spent, some of which are listed below:

-- SS Peter and Paul, Godalming (£7,000) where the eight bells were rehung in the existing frame with new wheels, clappers and bearings
+• SS Peter and Paul, Ewhurst (£12,500), where the bells were rehung with new fittings and two 15th century bells were replaced with new bells

-The fund has given a range of smaller grants for repairs, e.g. refurbishment of clappers and pulleys at St Andrew, Cobham (£1,500), similar work at St Bartholomew, Haslemere (£1,300) and refurbishment of bearings, clappers and pulleys at St John the Evangelist, Merrow (£2,500).
+The fund has given a range of smaller grants for repairs, e.g. refurbishment of clappers and pulleys at St Andrew, Cobham (£1,500), similar work at St Bartholomew, Haslemere (£1,300) and extra internal and external sound control at St John the Evangelist, Merrow (£3,500).

-Over the years, 53 of the 65 towers in the Diocese have benefited from grants ranging from £25 to £25,000, with 15 grants being £5,000 or greater.
-The total of £267,000 had been granted up to the end of 2017.
-The towers and yearly totals are shown here.
+Over the years, 55 of the 65 towers in the Diocese have benefited from grants ranging from £25 to £47,000, with 24 grants being £5,000 or greater.
+The total of £409,000 had been granted up to the end of 2023.
+The towers and grants awarded are shown here.
 More details of the work done are given here: GDG Bell restoration – milestones

 What else does the Guild do for bell restoration?